borisdayma/dalle-mini/README.md

 ### Where does the logo come from?

 The "armchair in the shape of an avocado" was used by OpenAI when releasing DALL·E to illustrate the model's capabilities.
-Having successful predictions on this prompt represents a big milestone to us.
+Having successful predictions on this prompt represents a big milestone for us.

 ## Acknowledgements